 As-yet unused leaf nodes are associated with a distinguished hash value Uncommitted Orchard or Uncommitted Orchard.
-It is assumed to be infeasible to find a preimage note \mathbf{n} such that NoteCommitment Orchard Uncommitted Orchard Decause we use a representation for Uncommitted Decause We use a representation Decause We use Decause
+It is assumed to be infeasible to find a preimage note \mathbf{n} such that NoteCommitment Orchard Uncommitted Orchard or Sapling or Orchard Decause we use a representation for Uncommitted Orchard Uncommitted Orchard Orchard Orchard Orchard Orchard.)